 “Is it?” the reluctant sailor asked, rather skeptically.

-“Look, the secret to juggling is to pay attention to what’s important in the what’s important in the moment is the next ball to catch and to throw.
+“Look, the secret to juggling is to pay attention to what’s important in the moment, and what’s important in the moment is the next ball to catch and to throw.
 That’s it,” the juggler (who had been juggling through this whole conversation) said.
 “The ones in the air don’t matter.
 They’re not here yet, and when you start to think about them and forget about what’s right in front of you…” a ball brushed the juggler’s fingertips, flew off to the side, and the almost magical cascade of flying objects fell to pieces in an instant.
 “You see?”

 “That seems all well and good for juggling, but on a ship there are a hundred things to do!
 Trim the sails and keep watch for other ships and keep the decks clear and take the heading to stay on course and cook the meals – ”